Video shows two men firing RPGs at ship transiting Suez Canal

-The video carries a logo featuring a black Islamist flag and the name of the "al-Firqan Brigade".
-It shows two men, dressed in civilian clothes, firing RPGs into the side of the ship, where they explode.
+The video ( link.reuters.com/tuk82v ) carries a logo featuring a black Islamist flag and the name of the "al-Firqan Brigade".
+It shows two men, dressed in civilian clothes, firing RPGs into the side of the ship, where they explode. ( link.reuters.com/tuk82v )

 The ship carries the name "COSCO" on its side and appears to match pictures of the reported target of the attack, the Panamanian-registered Cosco Asia.

-An army source said on Thursday that security officials were "sure that the operation was a random operation that is not backed by an organization".
+An army source said on Thursday that security officials were "sure that the operation was a random operation that is not backed by an organisation".